lgbt-foundation/whitepaper/whitepaper.md

   * **Risk warning:** potential purchasers should assess the nature of, and their own appetite for, relevant risks independently and consult their advisers before making a decision to purchase any LGBT Tokens.
   * **Translations:** this whitepaper and related materials are issued in English.
 Any translation is for reference purposes only and is not certified by any person.
 If there is any inconsistency between a translation and the English version of this whitepaper, the English version prevails.
   * **Restricted transmission:** this whitepaper must not be taken or transmitted to any jurisdictionwhere distribution or dissemination of this whitepaper is prohibited or restricted.
-  * No offer of fund-raising appeals or charitable donations: The LGBT Foundation Limited ("LGBT Foundation") is currently not yet set up as a charitable, philanthropic and benevolent society, but it is planning to convert to such status, as soon as respective permits and accreditations have been obtained.
-As part of the ICO, the LGBT Foundation does not engage in fund-raising appeals or seek participation in the token sale to fund charitable, philanthropic or benevolent causes.
+  * **No offer of fund-raising appeals or charitable donations:** the LGBT Foundation Limited ("LGBT Foundation") is currently not yet set up as a charitable, philanthropic and benevolent society.
+It however plans on exploring and obtaining any necessary regulatory licences or approvals in the future as needed.
+As part of the LGBT token sale ("Token Sale"), the LGBT Foundation does not engage in fund-raising appeals or seek participation in the Token Sale to fund charitable, philanthropic or benevolent causes.
 Any involvement in social impact programs is through the LGBT Foundation own discretionary social responsibility program called LGBT Impact (see 'LGBT Impact' section below), which will be funded from future token creation.

 This whitepaper has not been reviewed by any regulatory authority in any jurisdiction.
 References in this whitepaper to specific companies, networks and/or potential use cases are for illustrative purposes only.
 Other than explicitly mentioned partners or providers such as Hornet Networks Limited (“Hornet”), the use of any other company and/or platform names and trademarks does not imply any affiliation with, or endorsement by, any of those parties.